Textbooks Are All You Need: Introduction

 We focus our attention on LLMs trained for code, and specifically writing simple Python functions from their docstrings as in \cite{humaneval}.
 The evaluation benchmark proposed in the latter work, HumanEval, has been widely adopted for comparing LLMs' performance on code.
 We demonstrate the power of high quality data in breaking existing scaling laws by training a $1.3$B-parameter model, which we call \textbf{phi-1}, for roughly $8$ passes over $7$B tokens (slightly over $50$B total tokens seen) followed by finetuning on less than 200M tokens.
 Roughly speaking we pretrain on ``textbook quality'' data, both synthetically generated (with GPT-3.5) and filtered from web sources, and we finetune on ``textbook-exercise-like'' data.
 Despite being several orders of magnitude smaller than competing models, both in terms of dataset and model size (see Table~\ref{fig:comparison}), we attain $50.6\%$ pass@1 accuracy on HumanEval and 55.5\% pass@1 accuracy on MBPP (Mostly Basic Python Programs), which are one of the best self-reported numbers using only one LLM generation.
 In Section \ref{sec:training}, we give some details of our training process, and we discuss evidence for the importance of our data selection process in achieving this result.
 Moreover, despite being trained on \textbf{much fewer tokens} compared to existing models, \textbf{phi-1} still displays emergent properties.
 In Section \ref{sec:sparks} we discuss these emergent properties, and in particular we confirm the hypothesis that the number of parameters plays a key role in emergence (see e.g., \cite{stack2022emergent}), by comparing the outputs of \textbf{phi-1} with those of \textbf{phi-1-small}, a model trained with the same pipeline but with only $350$M parameters.
 The methodology used in this section is reminiscent of the Sparks of AGI paper \cite{sparks} that argued for moving away from static benchmarks to test LLMs' performance.
 Finally in Section \ref{sec:gpteval} we discuss alternative benchmarks to evaluate the model and in Section \ref{sec:contaim} we study possible contamination of our training data with respect to HumanEval.
+We release the model for usage and evaluation by the broader community, but omit some details of the synthetic data generation, for proprietary reasons.